The Merger Control Review: USA

 Year in review

-The agencies entered into a number of enforcement actions during 2019.9 The FTC uniquely possesses the ability to seek a preliminary injunction to block completion of a proposed merger in federal district court and to challenge both proposed and completed mergers in its own administrative proceeding.
+Despite the pandemic, the agencies entered into a record number of merger enforcement actions during 2020.9 The FTC uniquely possesses the ability to seek a preliminary injunction to block completion of a proposed merger in federal district court and to challenge both proposed and completed mergers in its own administrative proceeding.
 In addition, the FTC can enter into a binding consent decree with the transaction parties without judicial intervention.
 In contrast, the DOJ must bring its challenges (and file any consents) in federal district court, with a judge ultimately deciding the case.
 The duration of the administrative process is sufficiently long that rarely will a pending transaction survive the appeals process.
 For instance, the FTC's administrative challenge of a completed acquisition by Polypore International, Inc that commenced in September 2008 resulted in a March 2010 ruling by the administrative law judge that the acquisition violated the law.
 The transaction parties appealed the ruling to the full Commission, which held oral argument on 28 July 2010 and unanimously affirmed the decision on 8 November 2010 (over two years after the challenge commenced); the Eleventh Circuit affirmed the Commission's decision almost two years later (i.e., over four years after it challenged the merger).
 The US Supreme Court denied certiorari in 2013.
-Similarly, in the challenge of the September 2017, Otto Bock/Freedom Innovations transaction, the FTC brought its administrative challenge in December 2017, the administrative law judge ruled in May 2019 that the transaction violated the law, and the full Commission unanimously affirmed the decision on 30 December 2019.
-Otto Bock petitioned the DC Circuit to review the Commission's decision.
+Similarly, in the challenge of the September 2017 Otto Bock/Freedom Innovations transaction, the FTC brought its administrative challenge in December 2017, the administrative law judge ruled in May 2019 that the transaction violated the law, and the full Commission unanimously affirmed the decision on 30 December 2019.
+Otto Bock petitioned the DC Circuit to review the Commission's decision, but pending the DC Circuit's decision, agreed to settle with the FTC by divesting Freedom's microprocessor-equipped prosthetic knee business to Proteor on 9 October 2020 (almost three years after the FTC had commenced its challenge).

-The DOJ also entered into seven consents involving proposed transactions in FY 2019; in addition, transaction parties abandoned one transaction because of antitrust concerns raised by the DOJ.
-In the first eight months of FY 2020, the DOJ entered into eight consents involving proposed transactions.
+The DOJ also entered into 10 consents involving proposed transactions in 2020; in addition, transaction parties abandoned at least one transaction because of antitrust concerns raised by the DOJ.

 The merger control regime